Trump has vowed to free Jimmy Lai. A Hong Kong court is about to decide the media mogul’s fate

 Race against time

 So far all of Hong Kong’s national security trials have been heard by a panel of specially selected judges, not juries – a departure from the city’s common law tradition.
-The closing arguments are expected to take multiple days and it could be weeks, or even months, before the judges render their verdict.
+It could be weeks, or even months, before the judges render their verdict in Lai’s case.

-People campaigning for Lai’s release argue that given his old age and frail health, it’ll be more trouble for Beijing and Hong Kong authorities to keep him in prison than set him free.
+People campaigning for his release argue that given his old age and frail health, it’ll be more trouble for Beijing and Hong Kong authorities to keep him in prison.

 “If he dies in prison, he’s going to be trouble forever.
 He’ll be a martyr.
 He’ll be a symbol of resistance.
 He’ll be a symbol of the cruelty of the Chinese Communist regime.
 And why would (Beijing) want that?” said Clifford, who wrote a biography of Lai titled “The Troublemaker.”